 We welcome your interest in admission to the Medical School for International Health.
 Please read the following directions and general information before submitting your completed application materials to the Admissions Office.
 When completing your application, you should note the following:

-• Applications for the entering class of 2014 are accepted after June 1, 2013.
+• Applications for the entering class of 2014 are now being accepted.
 Completed applications are reviewed on a rolling basis.
-It is to your advantage to submit your application with transcripts, test scores, and recommendations as promptly as possible.
+We do not have a deadline.
+However, it is to your advantage to submit your application with transcripts, test scores, and recommendations as promptly as possible.
 All application materials should be sent to the NY Admissions office:

 Medical School for International Health

 Columbia University Medical Center

 630 West 168th Street, Suite 1512

 • Please have your transcript(s), letters of recommendation, and medical college admissions test (MCAT) scores mailed to us at the address above as soon as possible.
 You may submit materials ahead of your application.
 To retrieve your sixteen- digit alphanumeric code for MCAT verification, please go to aamc.org/mcat, log in, and find the option to “print an official copy of my MCAT scores.”

 • We can accept digital versions of transcripts or letters of recommendation submitted through a third-party such as Interfolio.

 • Make sure you calculate your GPA and Science GPA and enter it on page two.